 Books &Edited Volumes:

-*Agarwal, S.C. and Patrick Beauchesne (eds.) (in press).
+*Agarwal, S.C. and Patrick Beauchesne (eds.)
+(2018).
 Children and Childhood in the Past.
 University of Florida Press.

 *Agarwal, S.C. and Julie Wesp (eds.)
 (2017).
 Exploring Sex and Gender in Bioarchaeology.
 University of New Mexico Press.